maxfierke/resumis/README.md

 # Resumis

 Resumis is _Esperanto_ for "summarized".
-It's also an API and backend for your personal web presence, a CV generator, and JSON Resume provider.
+It's also an API and headless CMS for your personal web presence, a CV generator, and JSON Resume provider.

 ### Requirements
-* Ruby 2.4
+* Ruby 2.6
 * PostgreSQL 9.3+ with development dependencies
-* Node.js or another supported execjs runtime.
-I assume node.js.
-If you prefer `therubyracer`, uncomment it in the Gemfile.
+* Node.js 10+
 * `wkhtmltopdf`.
-0.12.3 recommended.
-0.9.9.x has issues with the resume layout.
-0.12.4 has DPI bugs on high-DPI displays on macOS.
-Will use either a binary specified by `WKHTMLTOPDF_PATH` (defaults to `/usr/local/bin/wkhtmltopdf`)
+0.12.5 recommended.
+Anything lower has known issues.
+Will use a binary specified by `WKHTMLTOPDF_PATH` or defaults to `/usr/local/bin/wkhtmltopdf`.
 * `imagemagick`
-* Redis for Sidekiq, but you can sub this out for Resque, `delayed_job`, and other queues supported by ActiveJob and `carrierwave_backgrounder`.
+* Redis for Sidekiq.
 * SMTP server (Production is configured to use SendGrid with credentials set by environmental variables `SENDGRID_USERNAME`, `SENDGRID_PASSWORD`, and `SENDGRID_DOMAIN`).
 It's only used by Devise for things like password resets, or confirmation emails.
 This is not a hard dependency and certainly not needed for development.

 and others.
 See [Gemfile](Gemfile).